 - Use your spare from sheet one if you need to ensure your base and the side of number two are equal.

 - Remember the sheet cake picture from above.
 This is the first sheet cake - Picture below.

 - Cut a small rectangle from the side piece and shape it to form the top of your number one.

 - Remember the second sheet cake that is supposed to be used for the base of the numbers.
 Use the larger piece for the Number one.

 - And this is what you should have.

-Time to roll out the fondant for our number cakes one two or twelve.
+Time to roll out the fondant for our number cakes 1, 2 or 12

 - Roll fondant and cover both the cakes as one piece.